Join the Tockchain public testnet and gain early access to the infrastructure powering the next generation of stablecoins

 to the command (e.g., ./vcli --help

-) or ask in the #op-node-operators channel on the Valis Discord.
+) or ask in the #op-testnet_qualification channel on the Valis Discord.

 </aside>